sleekpro/sleekpro/README.md

 python developer
 ----------------

 I have been learning coding actively for the last 2 year, after switching careers.
-I started with HTML and CSS, but have really found passion and love for back-end development with python.
+I started with HTML,CSS and JAVASCRIPT, but have really found passion and love for back-end development with python.

 * 🌍  I'm based in Nairobi, Kenya
 * ✉️  You can contact me at [betttfelix3@gmail.com](mailto:betttfelix3@gmail.com)